domderen/playwright-session/README.md

 import initializeRecorder from 'playwright-session';

 (async () => {
-  const browser = await chromium.launch({headless: false});
+  const browser = await chromium.launch();

-  // Recorder is initalizing required events collection, to later be able to replay a Playwright session in the UI.
+  // Recorder is initalizing required events collection,
+  // to later be able to replay a Playwright session in the UI.
-  // Session file, that can be loaded in the UI, will be saved to ./vuetify-session-events.ldjson const { page } = await initializeRecorder(browser, 'vuetify-session-events');
+  // Session file, that can be loaded in the UI,
+  // will be saved to ./vuetify-session-events.ldjson
+  const { page, context } = await initializeRecorder(
+    browser,
+    'vuetify-session-events'
+  );

   await page.goto('https://vuetifyjs.com/en/');